 Today we’re talking sweetbreads, which may be the most poorly named cut of meat out there.
 There’s nothing sugary or carby about this meat, but goodness are sweetbreads delicious when prepared correctly.

 Offal is just the generic term for organ meat.
 So things like the liver, heart, brain — you get the idea.
 The reason why sweetbreads are such a good gateway to offal is that they don’t suffer from nearly as much of that musty taste that offal is known for.

 What are sweetbreads?

 Defining sweetbreads is harder than you may think.
 The different types and cultural definitions can often leave people with incorrect ideas of what they’re getting when they buy sweetbreads.

-Here’s the thing.
-The French, who have a fierce devotion to offal, and some chefs don’t consider pancreas sweetbreads (also known as “chest sweetbreads”) to be real sweetbread.
+For example, many French chefs, who have a fierce devotion to offal, don’t consider pancreas sweetbreads (also known as “chest sweetbreads”) to be real sweetbread.
 When they refer to sweetbreads, they are only referring to the thymus gland.
 They balk at the idea of eating the pancreas, and cultural definitions like this are what make this topic a bit confusing.

 Chefs and eaters alike argue over the integrity of pancreas sweetbreads, but either way, thymus sweetbreads are the more desirable option.
 Most people prefer the texture and taste — referring to it as a softer and tastier cut.

 Throat sweetbreads vs. heart sweetbreads